sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 ## How engineering managers can implement better onboarding

-Repeatable, scalable onboarding that continually raises the curve is an ongoing and collaborative effort:
+Repeatable, scalable onboarding that continually raises the curve is an ongoing and collaborative effort.
+Here's how to go about it:

 ### Get everyone involved